tomasmota/backstage-plugin-pulsar/README.md

 - Figure out authentication
 - Decide what data to show
 - Make it look nice
+- Add Annotation for setting up plugin for a given component

 ## Questions
 - Could a service want to show info for several topics?